Rovak/InlineAttachment/README.md

 ## Build

-To build the project you need node, npm and grunt installed.
+To build the project you need node, npm and gulp installed.
 These tools can be installed on Ubuntu as follows:

 Follow the Node.js guide: [Node.js installation](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)